 Urban design: floodable landscapes and architecture as a response to global warming and climate change

 The landscape, architecture and urban design of floods demands attention.
-Bangladesh has regular floods; Pakistan was devastated in 2010; Australia, Sri Lanka and Brazil were inundated in January 2011.
+Bangladesh has regular floods; Pakistan was devastated in 2010; Australia and Brazil were inundated in January 2011.
 It is time to act.
 Each time there is a flood we should examine the evidence of which properties were flooded and which properties, relatively speaking, escaped flood damage.
 Historical research can also help.
 There are many historical precedents:

 Egyptian floods and flooding